-What happens to the shares that I buy at IG or transfer to IG?
+What happens to the shares or turbo warrants that I buy or hold through IG?

-Your shares are held in a segregated client accounts under nominee arrangements with approved custodians.
+Your shares or turbo warrants are held in a segregated client accounts under nominee arrangements with approved custodians.
 This means that they’re easily identifiable as client assets and, as with cash, IG and its creditors don’t have any charge, liens, or rights of set-off or retention over them.
-Your shares may be pooled with other clients’ shares, but never with shares owned by IG.
+Your shares or turbo warrants may be pooled with those belonging to other clients, but never with shares or turbo warrants owned by IG.